50+ Best Ethical and Sustainable Clothing Brands

 price point: $

-Their jewelry is all made in-house in Nashville, TN, and their leather goods, clothes, and shoes are made by manufacturing partners in Ethiopia, Mexico, Brazil, and India and all of their workers are paid a fair livable wage.
-They’ve even published all of their wages of all their employees.
+manufacturing: Their jewelry is all made in-house in Nashville, TN, and their leather goods, clothes, and shoes are made by manufacturing partners in Ethiopia, Mexico, Brazil, and India.
+Additionally, all of their workers are paid a fair livable wage.
+They’ve even published all of the wages for all their employees.

 / shop able /